 Next, tap Wallet & Apple Pay, then Add Credit or Debit Card, and then Next.
 Enter your card's details, then tap Next.

-With iOS 11 you can also send payments directly through iMessage.
+With modern iPhones you can also send payments directly through iMessage.
 Simply tap the 'A' symbol to the left of the text box in your conversation, then tap the Apple Pay icon.

 Next, enter the amount you want to send, then approve the payment with Touch ID or Face ID and the money will arrive with your contact instantly.